FIRST-Tech-Challenge/ftcdocs/docs/source/ftc_sdk/updating/controlhub_os/Updating-the-Control-Hub-OS.rst

    Confirm the Latest Version in the drop-down menu, then click the blue “Update” rectangle (green arrow, above).
 The speed of this update is improved, since    :doc:`in Updating the REV Hardware Client
-   <Updating-REV-Hardware-Client>` the required update file was previously
+   </ftc_sdk/updating/hardware_client/Updating-REV-Hardware-Client>`
-   downloaded.
+   the required update file was previously downloaded.

    Done!
 The Control Hub’s OS is now updated.